TaylorChrisL/socials-takehome/README.md

 bundle exec rake spec
 ```

+* Also included is a txt file with a few of my thoughts as I was working on this

 * Ruby Engineer 60 Minute Challenge
 A client needs to know what is happening on the social networks.
 All of them.
 Right now.
 The three social networks the client is interested in are: